 How optimizing images affect the user experience

 According to the research done by Akamai and Gomez.com, 79% of web shoppers will leave the site if the page does not load within 3 seconds.
-Sites that use plenty of images need to optimize each image because heavy image files uploaded in the site can lead to slow page load speed, discouraging users from visiting and returning to the site.
+Sites that use plenty of images need to optimize each image because heavy image files uploaded to the site can lead to slow page load speed, discouraging users from visiting and returning to the site.

 Reduce the number of HTTP requests

-Hypertext Transfer Protocol, also known as HTTP, is a request or response protocol that sends a request to the web server to fetch or send files needed to load a website.
+Hypertext Transfer Protocol, also known as HTTP, is a request or response protocol that sends a request to the webserver to fetch or send files needed to load a website.
 The more files your page contains, the more HTTP requests your site makes.
 The more HTTP requests your site needs to make, the slower your page will load.

 Why reduce the number of HTTP requests?